Guide to SR-22s in California

 SR-22 Insurance in California

-If you’re getting SR-22 insurance in California, expect to pay about 96 percent more than you would as a low-risk driver, although this increase ranges from 24 to 208 percent depending on the insurance provider and violation.
-On average, SR-22 car insurance in California costs $4,561 annually.
-See below for specific companies’ averages.
+If you’re getting SR-22 insurance in California, expect to pay over double what you would as a low-risk driver, although this increase ranges significantly depending on the insurance provider and violation.
+On average, SR-22 car insurance in California costs $5,809 annually.

 Your insurance provider will file an SR-22 for you and send it to the DMV once your license or registration is reinstated.
-The SR-22 proves you have the minimum required insurance, allowing you to drive legally again.
+The SR-22 proves you have the minimum required insurance in California, allowing you to drive legally again.

 Non-Owner SR-22 Insurance

 Even if you don’t own a car, you still have to file an SR-22 if required.
-A non-owner insurance policy is less expensive than a traditional policy and fulfills the requirement, proving you have the minimum car insurance in California.
+A non-owner insurance policy is less expensive than a traditional policy and fulfills the requirement.

 Non-owner car insurance is coverage for someone who drives another person’s vehicle.
-It includes only liability coverage, which is what the state requires, making it much cheaper than regular, full-coverage policies.
-On average, non-owner car insurance with an SR-22 in California costs $876.
+It includes only liability coverage, which is what the state requires, making it cheaper than standard policies.

 California SR-22s